Shady-Data/04-Logic-Pseudocode_IDEs/01_pseudocode/Labs/PseudoLab5.2.md

 Module main
     Declare integer counter, multiplier, product

-    For counter = 1 To 12
+    For counter = 1 To 12 Step 1
-        For multiplier = 0 To 12
+        For multiplier = 0 To 12 Step 1
             set product = counter * multiplier
             Display counter, " * ", multiplier, " = ", product
         End For